joosuhail12/pullse-backend/ablyServices/README.md

 ## Features

 - **Bidirectional Communication**: Seamless message flow between widget users and AI chatbots
-- **Manual Control**: You decide when to forward messages to chatbots (no conflicts with regular flow)
 - **Automatic Channel Management**: Handles subscription creation, cleanup, and error recovery
 - **Comprehensive Logging**: Detailed logs for debugging and monitoring
 - **Scalable Architecture**: Supports multiple chatbots and tickets simultaneously